dictzip/dictzip-java/README.md

 to do so, delete this exception statement from your version.

 As such, it can be used to run, create and distribute a large class of applications and applets.
-When GNU Classpath is used unmodified as the core class library for a virtual machine, compiler for the java languge, or for a program written in the java programming language it does not affect the licensing for distributing those programs directly.
+When this library is used unmodified as the core class library for a virtual machine, compiler for the java languge, or for a program written in the java programming language it does not affect the licensing for distributing those programs directly.